-In March 2010, the Administration announced enhancements to an existing FHA program that will permit lenders to provide additional refinancing options to homeowners who owe more than their homes are worth because of large declines in home prices in their local markets.
-This program, known as the FHA-Refinance program, is intended to provide more opportunities for qualifying mortgage loans to be restructured and refinanced into FHA-insured loans.
-TARP funds have been made available up to \$100 million to provide additional coverage to lenders for a share of potential losses on these loans.
+In March 2010, enhancements were made to an existing FHA program that permitted lenders to provide additional refinancing options to homeowners who owe more than their homes are worth because of large declines in home prices in their local markets.
+This program, known as the FHA-Refinance program, is intended to provide more opportunities for qualifying mortgage loans to be restructured and refinanced into FHAinsured loans.
+On December 31, 2016, the application period for the FHA-Refinance Program ended.
+TARP funds have been made available up to \$27 million to cover the maximum total amount of OFS coverage for the loans in the program.